HeyItsGwen/Respondy/README.md

   end
 end
 ```
 In methods rb.
-The hashtag in quotes is what the bot is searching for!
+The hashtag in single quotes is what the bot is searching for.
+Be aware though: If you change anything after 'unless', the bot will break after retweeting something, as it will try to retweet its own retweet!

 ## How It Works